Is It True That Yakubu Gowon Is Dead? Facts Emerge

 Legit.ng's Muslim Muhammad Yusuf is a 2025 Wole Soyinka Award-winning journalist with over 8 years of experience in investigative reporting, human rights, politics, governance and accountability in Nigeria.

-The personal assistant to the former military head of state, General Yakubu Gowon (rtd), Mr. Adeyeye Ajayi has denied rumours making the rounds that the former Nigerian leader is dead.
+Adeyeye Ajayi, the personal assistant to the former military head of state, General Yakubu Gowon (rtd), has denied rumours circulating that his principal has passed away.

-Adeyeye, in a statement on Sunday, called on the general public to disregard the rumour currently circulating on social media.
+Adeyeye, in a statement obtained by the Nigerian Tribune on Sunday, called on the general public to disregard the rumour currently circulating on social media.

 Yakubu Gowon alive, health and hearty